How do we really decide who the greatest players are?

 8).
 Jan-Ove Waldner :

-Waldner (from Sweden) is simply the most successful non-Chinese table tennis player of all time.
-During a period in the 1990s, he was considered to be even more popular in China than Bill Clinton who was the president of the United States then.
+Waldner (from Sweden) is one of the most successful non-Chinese table tennis player of all time.
+During a period in the 1990s, he was said to be more popular in China than Bill Clinton who was the president of the United States then.

-On the account the length of his career which is one of the longest, he is considered to be the greatest player of all time because he was able to maintain an impressive hand to eye coordination all through that time.
+Jan Ove’s career was one of the longest at that time and he is rated one of the greatest player of all time because he was able to maintain an impressive hand to eye coordination all through that time.

-One of the most recent memorable achievements was his 9th Swedish title against an opponent who was born on the same year he won his first Swedish Championship title in 2010.
+One of the most recent memorable achievements was his 9th Swedish title against an opponent who was born on the same year he won his first Swedish Championship title.
 His career lasted so long that he even competed against young players whom his former opponents trained to professional levels, thereby earning himself the nickname “Evergreen Tree” among the Chinese.

 Since Table tennis was made an Olympic sport, he is one of the seven players to have played in the first five championship years during which he won an Olympic Gold in 1992 and Silver in 2000.
 He won three gold medals in 1996 alone in the European Championship singles, doubles and Team competition.

-With this record, calling him a living legend of the sport wouldn’t be an overstatement.
+With stunning records such as these , calling him a living legend of the sport wouldn’t be an overstatement.

 7).
 Liu Guoliang :